nafarlee/git-good/README.md

 C0, C1, and C2 are each commits in this projects history, and currently 'master' is the branch of this history that ends at C2.
 As such, every node that must be traversed from the first until C2 is part of master.

-In this case, you can almost say the 'HEAD commit' for 'master' is C2 (_foreshadowing_).
+In this case, you can almost say the commit at the 'HEAD' of this chain is C2 (_foreshadowing_).

 It might seem strange to visualize a branch as a pointer to a node in a series rather than the entire list being called 'master', but this will make sense shortly.